 Another secret is giving the chicken a good “bed” to sit on while it roasts.
 A combination of onions, fennel, carrots, thyme and lemons are wonderful flavors and is a delicious side dish to the roast chicken.
 Also, a simple mixture of lemon, thyme and a whole head of garlic stuffed inside the cavity of the chicken is a subtile seasoning throughout the bird.

+My inspiration from Ina Garten for her Perfect Roast Chicken.
 The final secret is roasting in a 425 degree oven for about 2 hours.
 The high heat gives the chicken a golden skin and ensures that the chicken is completely cooked through.
 So, set the table, open a bottle of wine and enjoy a perfect roast chicken on a cold winter evening.

 The Perfect Roast Chicken